Home » Cardiovascular Health » Heart Disease Risk Factors » High Triglycerides

 As you probably already know, the food you eat is turned into energy by your body; however, not all the calories you take in will be needed immediately.
 The excess is saved in the form of triglycerides, which can be stored in your body’s fat cells and used later when energy is needed.
 In some cases, though, the body continues taking in more and more triglycerides without using the ones that have already been stored.
 This creates a surplus of triglycerides.

 It’s important to have those extra stores of triglycerides to provide you with energy when you need it, but when those levels become too high, you could develop something called metabolic syndrome.
-While triglycerides alone may or may not be a factor in heart disease, metabolic syndrome will put you at greater risk for developing cardiovascular problems down the road.
+While triglycerides alone may or may not be a factor in heart disease, metabolic syndrome will put you at greater risk for developing down the road.

 Causes of High Triglycerides